sl0wfi/mobilemonitor-rpi4/README.md

 ### **INPUT**

 Buttons via GPIO.
-This is a list of posibilites, platform may not have this many buttons
+This is a list of posibilites, platform may not have this many buttons.
 * Safe system shut down
 * Shut down Kismet - Save battery in uninteresting areas
 * Restart Kismet for new run